dacadeorg/tutorials/ICP/typescript-smart-contract-101/content/typescript-smart-contract-101.md

 This output indicates that the unique identifier of your canister is `bkyz2-fmaaa-aaaaa-qaaaq-cai`.
 You will use this identifier to interact with your canister.

-With tha generated, the url of your canister will be:
+With that generated, the url of your canister will be:

 ```Bash
 http://<CANISTER_ID>.localhost:8000